thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 * Learn to work as a DL Engineer
 * Google things
 * Exploit your results
-* Check if you really understood something in this DL class.
+* Check if you really understood something in this DL class/lab.

 You'll be only given a Real Condition task.
 If you need some guiding:
 * Discuss with your team members